nfdi4cat/VocExcel/README.md

 ## License

-This code is licensed using the BSD-3-Clause license.
+This code is licensed under the BSD-3-Clause license.
 See the [LICENSE file](LICENSE) for the deed.

 Note that Excel is trademark/property of Microsoft.